Corenlix/Corenlix/README.md

 ### I am a Java / C# developer from Russia.
 - 📖 Currently learning Java and it's stack of technologies.
-- ⚡ In free time also make some games with Unity3D.
+- ⚡ In free time also making some games with Unity3D.
 - 📫 How to reach me: https://t.me/corenlix

 <a href="https://t.me/corenlix.com">